Setting up with Docker on Linux

 (and vice versa).

-Access opencxl-qemu Container
+Access opencis-qemu Container

 Open another terminal and run:

-docker exec -it opencxl-qemu /bin/bash
+docker exec -it opencis-qemu /bin/bash

-You will be in directed to /opencxl-qemu
+You will be in directed to /opencis-qemu

-, a mapped directory of opencxl-qemu
+, a mapped directory of opencis-qemu

 on the host machine.